(Reuters is considering dropping the daily commodities wrap

 By Barani Krishnan

-such as lean hogs and live cattle rose more than
+Meat products such as lean hog futures and live

 The 19-commodity Thomson Reuters/Core Commodity Index